laurakond/artly-api/TESTING.md

   ![unique key error](documentation/images/errors/unique-key-error.png)

-  - Upon further investigation I noticed that the bids created for one artwork where being displayed in all artwork pages regardless of their id.
+  - Upon further investigation I noticed that the bids created for one artwork were being displayed in all artwork pages regardless of their id.
-  - I realised that the error was occuring because the filter settings for the bids in the back-end were not set up to filter by artwork id.
+  - I realised that the error was occurring because the filter settings for the bids in the back-end were not set up to filter by artwork id.
   - I managed to get this resolved by updating the filter settings, and after running a test on the front end it seems to have fixed the issue.

 **Fetching sold artwork count**

-- I was having problems targetting sold_artwork_count for the Profile views.
+- I was having problems targeting sold_artwork_count for the Profile views.
   - I managed to resolve this by looking at a similar code provided by Code Institute's DRF api walkthrough and also referring to Django documentation on:
     - [Conditional aggregation](https://docs.djangoproject.com/en/5.1/ref/models/conditional-expressions/#conditional-aggregation)
     - [Filtering on annotations](https://docs.djangoproject.com/en/5.1/topics/db/aggregation/#following-relationships-backwards)

 **Artist name field in Artwork model**

-- I noticed that if the user chose to leave the artist name field blank, the field was not populating preset default name as `"unknown artist"`.
+- I noticed that if the user chose to leave the artist_name field blank, the field was not populating pre-set default name as `"unknown artist"`.
   - This seems to have been caused by the blank=True attribute within the field.
-  - The issue has been fixed once I removed the blank=True from the artist name field.
+  - The issue was fixed once I removed the blank=True from the artist name field.

 ### Unfixed bugs